 =XIRR(values, dates, guess)

-Example of XIRR calculation in Excel
+XIRR calculation example in Excel

 Let us take a simple example of a five-month SIP: